electron/electron/docs/api/app.md

 Returns String - Name of the application handling the protocol, or an empty string if there is no handler.
-For instance, if Electron is the default handler of the URL, this will be `Electron` on Windows and Mac.
-On Linux, it may be in a different format, possibly with a `.desktop` suffix.
+For instance, if Electron is the default handler of the URL, this could be `Electron` on Windows and Mac.
+However, don't rely on the precise format which is not guaranteed to remain unchanged.
+  Expect a different format on Linux, possibly with a `.desktop` suffix.

 This method returns the application name of the default handler for the protocol (aka URI scheme) of a URL.